Balance-My-Hormones/ecr-deploy-action/README.md

 ## Usage

+For all possible inputs and description of inputs, see `action.yml`

 The most common case will be to tag and deploy an image by pushing a git tag (or creating a release that creates a git tag)